UNESCO World Heritage Sites in Scandinavia

 Scandinavia is the home to many UNESCO World Heritage sites.
 Coming to Scandinavia, you will find that this region has it all, offering many cultural and natural World Heritage sites.

 The UNESCO sites are a piece of living history and belong to the whole world.
-Recognizing that, the UNESCO sites often offer free admission, and at others, the admission is very cheap - great for traveling on a budget.
+Recognizing that, the UNESCO sites often offer free admission, and at others, the admission is cheap, great for traveling on a budget.

 UNESCO Sites in Denmark